Credit: Javier Alvarez

 You should also take this time to perform some maintenance on your grill.
 Check the barbecue grill grate, lines, knobs, fuel tank, and any connections for signs of damage, like cracks or holes.
 Replace them immediately before you fire up the grill for the first time.

 Also, a can of compressed air can be your best friend for removing leaves, insects, and spider webs from the inside of your grill.
 Use it before you get started with cleaning your grill.

 If you notice carbon flakes, which resemble peeling paint, on the lid, you can scrape them off with a hard-bristle brush.

 Best Degreaser for Grill: Vinegar

-Forget the expensive grill cleaning products.
+Forget the expensive grill cleaner products.
 One of the best things you can use to clean your grill is good old vinegar.
 It acts as a natural degreaser for grill interiors and exteriors that blasts through tough, stuck-on messes, yet keeps your grill free from harmful chemicals that can seep into your food.

-Simply mix equal parts of vinegar and warm water in a spray bottle and go to town.
+Simply mix equal parts of vinegar and warm clean water in a spray bottle and go to town.
 If you find that you have some tough messes, allow the vinegar solution to sit on stubborn spots overnight and scrub them in the morning.

 How to Clean Gas Burners vs How to Clean BBQ Grill That Uses Charcoal

 The main difference between cleaning grates for gas grills and grates for charcoal grills is that charcoal grills usually take a little more elbow grease.
 However, you may have a few extra parts to clean on a gas grill if your grill has tents over the burners.
 But, the general idea is the same.